How to Fix Exchange Dirty Shutdown State? Know the Right Way

 Smart Way to Repair Exchange DB Dirty Shutdown State

 You can use the advanced Exchange Mailbox Recovery Tool which saves your precious time by recovering and repairing corrupted/damaged offline or dismounted Exchange database files in a simplified way.
-It provides two scanning options i.e. (Quick & Advance scan) which is capable enough to repair EDB file corruption issues.
+It provides two scanning options i.e. (Quick and Advance scan) which are capable enough to repair EDB file corruption issues.

-The advance scanning option of this utility also recovers hard deleted .edb file data items as well.
+The advanced scanning option of this utility also recovers hard deleted .edb file data items as well.
 So, now users can use this option to recover deleted mailboxes after the retention period.
-This utility export the recovered and healthy private mailboxes & public folders directly to the Live Exchange Server, Office 365, and PST, MBOX, MSG, HTML, PDF, and EML file formats.
+This utility exports the recovered and healthy private mailboxes & public folders directly to the Live Exchange Server, Office 365, and PST, MBOX, MSG, HTML, PDF, and EML file formats.

 Key Features of the Automated Software

-- Recover & Repair Public and Private offline/dismounted EDB file
+- Recover and Repair Public and Private offline/dismounted EDB file

 - Preview Microsoft Exchange mailbox data items before conversion